Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 - The Object Manager is responsible for managing the reference counter
 - Every process has it's own Handle Table

+Again, we can use _'Process Explorer'_ to for more of a visual.

 <img src="{{ site.url }}{{ site.baseurl }}/images/handle-procexplorer.png" alt="">

+As we can see, we're able to view the Handle Table for each process to see the handles and objects residing in that given process.

 (Process Explorer Visuals)